schultek/stormberry/README.md

 - `--port=<port>`: Specify the database port.
 Tool will ask if not specified.
 - `--username=<username>`: Specify the database username.
 Tool will ask if not specified.
 - `--password=<password>`: Specify the database password.
 Tool will ask if not specified.
-- `--ssl=<ssl>`: Specify if the connection use SSL or not.
+- `--[no-]ssl`: Specify whether or not this connection should connect securely.
 Tool will ask if not specified.
-- `--socket=<socket>`: Specify if the connection use unix socket or not.
+- `--[no-]unix-socket`: Specify Whether or not the connection is made via unix socket.
 Tool will ask if not specified.
 - `--dry-run`: Logs any changes to the schema without writing to the database, and exists with code 1 if there are any.
 - `--apply-changes`: Apply any changes without asking for confirmation.